 When saving a file, Animate continues to provide the options of saving to a Animate document (.fla) or uncompressed document (.xfl).
 The resulting XFL file is internally stamped with the Animate file version.
 However, since CS5.5 and later releases are able to open “future” versions of XFL files, CS5.5 and CS6 can both also open Animate files.
 Consequently, you will not see options in the Save As Type drop-down list to explicitly save to an older version of Animate.

-However, as will be described below, some features are deprecated in Animate CC.
+However, as will be described below, some features are deprecated in Animate.
 This may affect files that were created with older versions of Animate.
-It is important that you make necessary changes to these files with an older version of Animate, before opening them in Animate CC.
+It is important that you make necessary changes to these files with an older version of Animate, before opening them in Animate.

 In converting the deprecated features, Animate attempts to preserve the original content visually.
 However, after converting some of the functionality available with the original content may not be available:

 - Inverse Kinematics are converted to frame-by-frame animations

 - TLF text is converted to classic, static text.
 TLF text embedded within PSD or AI files are also converted to classic text when imported in Animate.

 - ActionScript 1 / ActionScript 2:

 - Publish Settings is defaulted to ActionScript 3

 - AS2 code attached to any instance on stage will be removed (because actions on instances is not supported in AS3)